-In 2002-2003 Bedford Borough Council agreed to indemnify its Chief Executive, the council’s solicitor and the council’s employed lawyer against the risk of paying the Defendant’s costs to the tune of £400,000 in a libel action brought by the three employees against a Conservative party election agent and a local newspaper.
+In 2002-2003 Bedford Borough Council agreed to indemnify its Chief Executive, the council’s solicitor and the council’s employed lawyer against the risk of paying the Defendant’s costs in a libel action brought by the three employees against a Conservative party election agent and a local newspaper.
 Two of the employees lost their claims at first instance, but an appeal was successfully pursued to the Court of Appeal (without any further offer of indemnity from the council) so the indemnity was never in fact used.

 Carmarthenshire County Council